 Urinary Reconstruction Surgery in Santa Ana, CA

-At OC Urology, Dr.Matthew Greenberger is a board-certified urologists who is expertly trained in treating urinary reconstruction in Santa Ana, CA. Dr. Matthew has extensive experience in treating kidney blockage with minimally invasive techniques.
-If you are experienced symptoms of kidney blockage and are seeking treatment, contact our office at (714) 639-1915 or schedule online.
+At OC Urology our experts are board-certified and are expertly trained in treating urinary reconstruction in Santa Ana, CA. Our urologists have extensive experience in treating kidney blockage with minimally invasive techniques.
+If you are experiencing symptoms of kidney blockage and seeking treatment, don't hesitate to reach out to our office or schedule online.

 Kidney Blockage Surgery

 Learn about surgery for ureteropelvic junction blockage and understand your options